Grief Is Not...

 Predictable losses -like those due to terminal illness- sometimes allow more time to

 Among the most difficult kinds of losses:

 the death of a child, is one of the most excruciating events, if not the most,

 Very often, such losses are not neither predictable nor expected, and those are even

 And while all losses of loved ones are devastating, perhaps the loss of a child is

 If you have lost a child and need someone to talk to, there are always friends, and/or

-professionals who are ready to listen.
+professionals who are ready to listen (and I'm here).

 |Dawn Cove Abbey is a not-for-profit enterprise

-EACH LITTLE BIRD THAT SINGS by Deborah Wiles (2005) which gives major insights about death - through the eyes of a child.
+EACH LITTLE BIRD THAT SINGS by Deborah Wiles (2005) which gives

+insights about death - through the eyes of a child.

 You may also find, "Do Not Stand At My Grave And Weep", "For A Reason",

 the Life Transitions page, to be helpful.

 During the times of grief we all need extra support - you may find something

 helpful to carry you through the day, or through such times by visiting the

 Dawn Cove Abbey

 Deerfield, (Yarmouth County) Nova Scotia, Canada (2010)

 |Dawn Cove Abbey

-Roadside Assistance For Your Journey Through Life
+"Roadside Assistance" For Your Journey Through Life

 - Dedicated to helping people return (and maintain) sanity and decency to life -

 From the eBook: "One!
-The Journey hOMe", by Klaas Tuinman MA, © 2007-2017
+The Journey hOMe", by Klaas Tuinman M.A © 2007-2019

 Questions and comments welcomed.

 These are descriptions of some of the emotions and functions we go through when we

 not everyone will necessarily go through them in the same order/sequence; that's okay,

 we each process things differently - but at some point we'll all have gone through all of the

 five stages, regardless of the order or sequence: this is normal.

 Sometimes, people will go back and forth between a number of the stages, several times

 - that too, is normal; and there is no time limit.

 It's Individual: grief, like so many other things in our complex lives, can't be reduced to

 a neat list with absolute definitions, time-lines, strategies, goals, and completion dates.

-Would that it were so easy
+Would that it were so easy.

 The grief process is not linear, but is more often experienced in cycles.
 Grief is sometimes

 compared to climbing a spiral staircase where things can look and feel like you are just

 going in circles, yet you are actually making progress.